vega/.github/CHARTER.md

 * **Resignation**.
 Written notice of resignation to the Steering Committee.

 * **Unreachable Member**.
-If a member is unresponsive at its listed handle for more than three months the Steering Committee may vote to remove the member.
+If a member is unresponsive at their listed handle for more than three months the Steering Committee may vote to remove the member.

 * **Code of Conduct violation**.
 If a member violates the Code of Conduct in a way that justifies at least a warning, the Steering Committee may vote to remove the member.